phetdam/market_research/README.md

 Shared general purpose code.
 Below is a list of modules and a brief description of what they do:

+ * __data_transform:__ Contains functions for performing transformations on data in a pandas DataFrame, for example taking the natural log of all the values in a column while ignoring NaN values and numeric values outside of the domain of the natural log function.
  * __fast_plot:__ Wrapper around matplotlib that allows a flexible yet simply interface with the matplotlib.plot() function.
 Motivated by a need to quickly graph time series or two-dimensional data while offering a few graph customization options.

 ### options